HCESrl/laravel-swagger-api/README.md

 > **Note:** the `addBodyParameter` method doesn't accept a `type` parameter, according to the Swagger specification.

-If you need a deeper a configuration, you may pass a Closure function instead of a description:
+If you need a deeper configuration for the parameter, you may pass a Closure function instead of a text description:
 ```php
 Api::post ( 'post-uri-2', 'Controller@action' )
     ->addQueryParameter ( 'param-name', function ( $param ) {